bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= v1.12.11 =
+* Magnific Popup arrows fix for some themes

+= v1.12.10 =
+* Required changes for AlbumsGrid module

 = v1.12.9 =
 * New WoowBox Gallery plugin